0x5070/thermal-flow/README.md

     Place all target images within a specific directory.

-    Ensure folder-print.sh, create-file-to-print.sh, and dibujo_binario.bin are in the same workspace.
+    Ensure folder-print.sh, create-file-to-print.py, and dibujo_binario.bin are in the same workspace.

     Run the shell script: